 Coupled with the Rebuild button on the same page, an Admin user has the power to delete the repository's entire hash tree!
 This makes this feature a pretty good razor in deciding whether to grant someone Admin capability: do you trust that user to shun Fossil artifacts responsibly?

 Realize that shunning is cooperative in Fossil.
 As long as there are surviving repository clones, an Admin-only user who deletes the whole hash tree has merely caused a nuisance.
 An Admin-only user cannot permanently destroy the repository unless the Setup user has been so silly as to have no up-to-date clones.

-Moderation: According to the power hierarchy laid out at the top of this article, Admins are greater than Moderators, so control over what Moderators can do clearly belongs to both Admins and to the Setup user(s).
+Moderation: According to the user power hierarchy, Admins are greater than Moderators, so control over what Moderators can do clearly belongs to both Admins and to the Setup user(s).